 Artists have been creating still life paintings for centuries.
 In fact, it’s one of the oldest genres in the history of art.
 At first glance, the still life may appear uncomplicated.
-Its components – flowers, plants, domestic articles, and foodstuffs – are familiar to everyday life.
-So what is it about these arrangements that continues to inspire and challenge artists?
+Its components – flowers, plants, domestic articles, and foodstuffs – are familiar with everyday life.
+So what is it about these arrangements that continue to inspire and challenge artists?

 In celebration of Art in Bloom 2017, Nature Rearranged takes a closer look at the flower power fueling the last century of Canadian and European art.
 Alongside still-life paintings is a selection of exquisite table objects from the WAG’s renowned collection of English porcelain that offers an equally compelling story of the lasting beauty of the flower in the decorative arts.